• Home

 • The buyer pool is small and specialized.
 Architectural homes, gated-community homes, and very high-end listings often have limited qualified buyers, and a curated outreach reaches them more efficiently than a public listing.

-• You are not 100 percent committed.
-A public listing creates a paper trail (days on market, price reductions) that follows the home.
-A quiet sale lets you withdraw without consequence.
+• You are not fully committed.
+A public listing creates a paper trail, days on market and price reductions, that follows the home.
+A quiet sale lets you step back without consequence.

 • Your timing is uncertain.
-You can stay in quiet-sale posture for weeks or months without the urgency a public listing creates.
+You can hold a quiet-sale posture for weeks or months without the pressure a public listing creates.

 A public listing is the right call when you want maximum exposure, a competitive multiple-offer dynamic, and the highest possible bidder pool.
-For most homes in Franklin Hills, the Hills, and the Village, that is still the better path.
+For many homes in Franklin Hills, the Hills, and the Village, that is still the better path.
+If you are torn on timing rather than method, selling now versus waiting walks through that decision.
+The right answer is the one that fits your home, your timing, and your priorities, and it is the conversation Debbie Pisaro has with sellers before they list, not after.

-Step 1: Real valuation.
-Same as any sale.
+Step 1: A real valuation.
 You need an accurate number based on your specific block, architecture, and condition.
-Without this, the quiet sale becomes guesswork.
+Without it, the quiet sale becomes guesswork.
+Start with an honest read on what your Los Feliz home is worth.

 Step 2: Pre-listing prep.
-Same as any sale.
-Paint, lighting, hardware, landscape edit, photo staging if needed.
-The home still needs to show well to the private buyer pool.
+Paint, lighting, hardware, a landscape edit, staging where it helps.
+The home still needs to show well to a private buyer pool.

 Step 3: Professional photography.
 Yes, even for a quiet sale.
-The photos go to qualified buyers and their agents directly, not to public platforms.
-Quality matters more, not less.
+The photos go to qualified buyers and their agents directly, not to public platforms, so quality matters more, not less.

 Step 4: Curated buyer outreach.
-Through agent-network channels, private-client lists maintained by Eastside specialists, and direct outreach to known qualified buyers.
+Through agent-network channels, private-client lists, and direct outreach to known qualified buyers.
 Coastline 840 maintains an active buyer network for off-market Eastside inventory across all price points, with concentration at the architectural and high-end levels.
+Many of those buyers are the same people watching for off-market homes in Los Feliz.

 Step 5: Private showings.
 By appointment only, vetted buyers, often with their agents.
 No open houses, no public access.